 While there are gradually increasing numbers of EV and alternative powertrain vehicles on sale in the UK, few can match the road presence and sense of innovation the i3 provides.
 However, rivals for the i3 with pure electric drive include the ever popular Nissan Leaf and Renault Zoe, while the likes of the MINI Electric, Honda e and VW ID.3 offer their own brand of style and sophistication.

 While the i3 has been on sale in the UK since 2014, there was a round of revisions to the car in 2016.
 The latest iteration arrived in 2017 along with the sporty i3s, with both getting a small update in 2018 to add a larger battery.
 The range-extender hybrid was discontinued at this point, so all BMW i3 models are now full EVs.

-The i3 is the most affordable car in BMW’s ‘i’ line-up, although with prices starting above the £35,000 mark (including the Government grant), it's still not exactly cheap.
+The i3 is the most affordable car in BMW’s ‘i’ line-up, although with prices starting around £34,000 it's still not exactly cheap.
 Buyers need to focus on the fact that the all-electric powertrain can dramatically reduce running costs in the long-term for it to make financial sense.